- Hoarseness, neck pain, crepitus, loss of normal midline neck landmarks.

 Penetrating trauma to the neck is challenging because up to 30% of patients have multiple structures injured.
 Penetrating neck trauma usually results from stabbings or gunshot wounds.
 The severity of a penetrating injury is determined by the mass and velocity of the missile.
 Therefore, generally, high-velocity, large-caliber bullets will create more damage.
 However, a variety of bullet types are available that can increase local tissue damage, either by breaking up or exploding on contact or by spiraling in the tissues.

 Because of sophisticated intensive care units, critically ill patients are being sustained longer on ventilatory support with the potential long-term consequences of affected speech and airway patency.
 Such complications may include scarring of the laryngeal structures, subglottic or tracheal stenosis, formation of granulation tissue, and vocal fold paralysis/paresis.
-Although the true incidence is unknown, complication rates of 4–19% have been ...
+Although the true incidence is unknown, complication rates of ...